An Education That Serves Students Who Serve Our Country

 Prior Experience

 Your time in the armed forces didn’t just build your character—it also provided you with training and invaluable experience that could help you earn college credits!
-As part of the Maricopa Community Colleges district, Rio Salado offers credit for prior learning tests and evaluations that can award you up to 30 college credits if you’ve received training that parallels a discipline offered by the school.
-You can also receive credit if you’ve completed programs during your service that could count as a prerequisite or elective credit.
+As part of the Maricopa Community Colleges district, Rio Salado offers credit for prior learning evaluation that could award you up to 30 college credits if you’ve received training that parallels a discipline offered by the school.
+You could also receive credit if you’ve completed programs during your service that could count as a prerequisite or elective credit.
 You could earn credit hours in Physical Education just for having successfully completed Basic Training!

-In order to receive credit for military experience, you’ll need to provide official documentation of military training.
-You may also want to consult the American Council on Education (ACE) MIlitary Guide to find out more about how your military education and training can transfer as college credit.
+In order to receive credit for military experience, you’ll need to provide official transcripts documenting your military training.
+You may also want to consult the American Council on Education (ACE) Military Guide to find out more about how your military education and training can transfer as college credit.
 The ACE guide can also point you to resources for saving money on college tuition and finding professional associations and other job search resources.

 As a military service member, you are also eligible to take College-Level Examination Program® (CLEP®) exams to get college credit for prior study.
 If you've studied at other schools, learned a language abroad, or developed comprehensive subject knowledge through home-schooling, taking a CLEP® can help you earn prerequisite courses and get a head-start on completing your degree or certificate program.